publiccodenet/about/activities/documentation/writing-guides.md

 ---
 type: Guide
-explains: How to clearly explain to others how to do something by making a guide on the about
+explains: How to clearly explain to others how to do something by making a guide on About
 ---

 # Write a guide

-[Guides](../../glossary/guide-definition.md) are how we explain things to each others.
+[Guides](../../glossary/guide-definition.md) are how we explain things to each other.
 The goal of a guide is always to help others go through a process and get to a result, preferably by themselves.

-Capturing knowledge about our processes as guides helps onboard newcomers and give insight to how we work.
+Capturing knowledge about our processes as guides helps onboard newcomers and give insight into how we work.

 A guide is always written to help the reader (you) progress.

 ## Where your guide lives

-A guide can be anywhere in the about.
+Guides are published on <about.publiccode.net>.
 It should be in a relevant place in the [folder structure](about-folder-structure.md).
-Often this is with a activity.
+Often this is with an activity.

 ## Anatomy of a guide